tomwimmenhove/subarufobrob/README.md

 This transmitter doesn't really support the 433MHz band, but it's nyquist images are strong enough for an acceptable transmit range.
 To use this, simply use ./opensesame.sh <command>

 I might work on this a little more to make transmitting easier with, for example, rpitx on the raspberry pi.
 This way, no custom or expensive hardware will be needed.

+It has been tested with 2 keyfobs for a 2009 Subaru Forester.

+This fob is also used on:
+ - 2006 Subaru Baja
+ - 2005 - 2010 Subaru Forester
+ - 2004 - 2011 Subaru Impreza
+ - 2005 - 2010 Subaru Legacy
+ - 2005 - 2010 Subaru Outback

+So it should work with all the above.